stevebob/gridbugs/src/posts/even-separation-algorithm.md

 This sequence can be thought of as groups of <span class="arrows">⇗</span>
 separated by <span class="arrows">⇒</span>.
 The sizes of these groups in the order they appear is: 1 1 2.
-What if we apply the same separation property to this sequence.
+What if we apply the same separation property to this sequence?
 There are more 1s than 2s, so no two 1s should be adjacent.
 Groups of 1s should be separated by individual 2s.
 Thus the sequence becomes: 1 2 1.